goldest-star/zBuffer-algorithm/README.md

 # C# z-buffer Project

+## Introduction

+This project uses C# (and winforms) to present a basic approach to the z-buffer rendering algorithm ([wikipedia](https://en.wikipedia.org/wiki/Z-buffering)) for objects in 3D space.

 ## Control Set

 The below set of combinations of keys and functional keys (shift/ctrl) are used to control the simulation.